dsamahita/daaproject/README.md

 🧠 WHAT YOU SAY IN VIVA (IMPORTANT)

 “In real-world execution, the sorting module operates in cycles.
 Orders are fetched periodically and sorted by deadlines using stable sorting.
 Then priority-based ranking is applied.
 For dynamic incoming orders, a heap-based priority queue is used to ensure real-time responsiveness.
 This ensures both fairness and efficiency in delivery scheduling.”

+🔁 REAL-WORLD EXECUTION FLOW FOR MODULE2
+Sorted deliveries come from Module 1
+System selects next delivery
+Runs Dijkstra → finds shortest path
+Assigns route to vehicle
+If traffic changes → Bellman-Ford adjusts
+BFS checks if route is reachable
+📦 SAMPLE OUTPUT
+Shortest distances from warehouse:
+0 → 0
+1 → 4
+2 → 6
+3 → 8

+MST Cost = 25

+Reachable nodes:
+0 1 2 3
+🧠 FINAL VIVA EXPLANATION

+“This module models the logistics network as a weighted graph.
+Dijkstra’s algorithm is used for efficient route optimization, Bellman-Ford handles dynamic or negative weights, MST minimizes network cost, and BFS ensures connectivity.
+Together, these algorithms enable optimal and reliable delivery routing.”